 If you do this too, take a pic and tag me on Instagram @cultivatingcriticalreaders or email me.
 I’d love to see pictures of your chains of strength!

 The bit about what to remember on test day gets sent home to share with parents and the preparation part is taped to their desks.
 Grab your free copy here.

 This one is probably my favorite.
 Written from a student’s perspective as THE TEST comes and goes, it shows the students that their lives won’t be altered by the test.
 It provides much-needed comedic relief by joking about all the things that we adults say and do around test day.
 I seriously laugh out loud every time I read it.

 Stressing constantly and stretching yourself too thin leads to cracking.
 This adorable book is perfect for helping students understand that they don’t have to be perfect 100% of the time and teaching them the importance of taking care of themselves.

 The Anti-Test Anxiety Society by Julia Cook

 I love this book because BB’s negative feelings about tests are so relatable to the students.
-BB’s teacher suggest that she join the Anti-Test Anxiety Society and teaches her (and your students) 12 important test taking strategies.
+BB’s teacher suggests that she join the Anti-Test Anxiety Society and teaches her (and your students) 12 important test-taking strategies.